 - Adjust oven rack to the middle position and preheat oven to 350F degrees.
 Line two baking sheet pans with parchment paper.
 (You only bake them one pan at a time but it's nice to have a cooled pan ready to go right when the first batch comes out).

-- In a medium bowl, combine 2 ½ cups flour, 1 Tablespoon cornstarch, ½ teaspoon baking soda, and ¼ teaspoon salt.
+- In a medium bowl, combine flour, cornstarch, baking soda, and salt.2 ½ cups all purpose flour, 1 tbsp cornstarch, ½ tsp baking soda, ¼ tsp salt

-- In the bowl of a food processor fitted with a blade, pulverize ⅔ cups freeze-dried strawberries into a powder.
+- In the bowl of a food processor fitted with a blade, pulverize freeze-dried strawberries into a powder.⅔ cup freeze-dried strawberries

-- In the bowl of a stand mixer fitted with a paddle, beat 1 cup (or two sticks) butter on medium speed until creamy, about 1 minute.
-Add 1 ¼ cups sugar and beat on medium speed until light and fluffy, about 2 minutes.
-Add 1 egg, the yolk, and 2 teaspoons vanilla, and beat on medium speed until combined.
-Add the flour mixture and beat on low speed until just combined.
+- In the bowl of a stand mixer fitted with a paddle, beat butter on medium speed until creamy, about 1 minute.
+Add sugar and beat on medium speed until light and fluffy, about 2 minutes.
+Add egg, the yolk, and vanilla, and beat on medium speed until combined.
+Add the flour mixture and beat on low speed until just combined.1 cup unsalted butter, 1 ¼ cup granulated sugar, 1 large egg, 1 large egg yolk, 2 tsp vanilla extract

 - Dump the dough out onto counter or work surface and divide it into three equal portions.
 Put one-third of the dough into the mixer and add ½ teaspoon lemon zest.
 Mix on low speed until the zest it fully incorporated, only 5 to 8 seconds.
 This will be your vanilla portion.
 Remove the dough and set aside.